iamdevonbutler/mongorules/README.md

 The 'denyXSS' property will fail validation if given a string containing XSS as identified by Yahoo's [XSS Filters](https://github.com/yahoo/xss-filters) module.

-**For arrays:**
-For an *array of values* & an *array of arrays of values*: each value, if of type `string`, will be evaluated.
+For an *array of values*, each value, if of type `string`, will be evaluated.

 ### The 'minLength' and 'maxLength' properties

 Enforces min and max length values on arrays and strings.

+**For arrays:**
-If a single value is provided:

-- Array of values/objects: evaluates the number of items in array.
+If a single value is provided, the number of items in array will be evaluated.
-- Array of arrays of values/objects: evaluates the number of inner arrays.

-If an array of values is provided:
+If an array is provided, the first value will evaluate the number of items in the array, and the second value will evaluate the length of each item.

 ```
 {
-  fieldName: [[{
+  fieldName: [{
-    minLength: [1, 3]
+    minLength: [1, 1]
-  }]]
+  }]
 }
 ```

-- *Array of values/objects*: ensures the array has a length of at least one.
-If the array items are of type `string`, the second value in the minLength property array ensures that each string has a length of at least three.

-- *Array of arrays of values/objects*: ensures the outer array has a length of at least one and that the inner array has a length of at least three.
-If the inner array values are of type `string`, you may prepend a third value to the minLength array to enforce a string length on those values.

 *Note: if using the array syntax, pass `null` to skip a particular validation*

 ### The 'validate' property
 The custom validation handler accepts two parameters, the field value, and field schema, and should return either `true` or `false`.
 The function is executed after the standard validation properties.

-If a single function is provided:

-- *Array of values/objects*: passes each item to the validation function (not particularly useful for objects).
-- *Array of arrays of values/objects*: passes each inner array to the validation function.

-If an array of functions is provided:

 ```
 {
-  fieldName: [[{
+  fieldName: [{
-    validate: [
+    validate:
-      function() { ... },
-      function() { ... }
-    ]
-  }]]
+      function(value, schema) {
+        return true;
       }
+  }]
+}
 ```
-- Array of values/objects: passes each item to the validation function (the second function is ignored).
-- Array of arrays of values/objects: executes the validation method on each inner array (the first function), and the items w/i each inner array (the second function).

-*Note: if using the array syntax, pass `null` to skip a particular validation*
+*Note: when processing an array of values/objects, each value/object will be passed to the validate handler.*

 ## Document transformation